Sherrill Milnes: Career

 Beginning in 1982, Milnes experienced sudden serious vocal health problems which took him some time to surmount.
 In 1984, he sang in the world premiere of Act I of Sergei Rachmaninoff's opera Monna Vanna, which had been left in piano score by the composer and orchestrated by Igor Buketoff.

-Milnes' talents were not confined, however, solely to the operatic stage.
+Milnes' talents were not confined, however, solely to the stage.
 As early as 1971 he had already received critical acclaim while featured in the role of David during the premier of Ezra Laderman's opera And David Wept, on the CBS Television network, under the musical direction of Alfredo Antonini.
 Nearly a decade earlier in 1964 he also collaborated with Antonini, playing the role of Saint Joseph in a televised adaptation of Hector Berlioz's sacred oratorio L'enfance du Christ.